mulesoft/apikit-odata-extension/README.md

-# apikit-odata-service
+# APIKit OData extension

-OData extension Service for APIKit v2.0+.
+Extension module that enable the creation of OData servers using APIKit rest.